memspace/zefyr/packages/notus/README.md

 **Notus** is a rich text document model for [Zefyr][] project.

-## Important!

-This is one of the dev releases for the upcoming 1.0 release of both Notus and Zefyr packages.
-The work just started and there is not a lot of documentation yet but you can get a glimpse of what's coming by checking CHANGELOG.md of both packages.

-**It is not yet recommended migrating real projects to use this version, things may break in unexpected ways.**

-However you're free to try it out for educational or exploratory purposes.

 If you found a bug or have a feature request, please file it at the [issue tracker][].